mikeymascatu/DigiNote/README.md

 <img width="908" height="143" alt="image" src="https://github.com/user-attachments/assets/8b7055cd-8b62-4956-ac24-cdb97f7f42f6" />
 <img width="759" height="941" alt="image" src="https://github.com/user-attachments/assets/2ee79d6b-035c-4ab7-8206-ef619326084a" />

+- **Update 12/21: in the US, PCBWay offers a comparably better value than JLCPCB for this project, costing roughly $70 (including tariffs) with coupons and DHL shipping**
 - The PCB Manufacturing / EasyEDA project files can be found in the PCBs folder.
 Schematics will also be included as PDFs.
 - The custom PCBs can be technically skipped for a properly protected TP4056 Battery charger module with load switching (and USB passthrough) and hand-soldering the wires to the Pi Pico, which can dramatically reduce the price to around ~$60-$80.
   - However, this makes assembly significantly more complex and may require modifying the sub-frame significantly.
-- Due to the size/design limitations of JLCPCB, the Input PCB does not qualify for PCBA and will require hand-soldering the buttons and the surface-mount JST connector (which may present a challenge for beginners).
+- Due to the size/design limitations of JLCPCB, the Input PCB does not qualify for PCBA and will require hand-soldering the board together!
 - Some switching in the BOM may be needed to reduce the need for JLC extended parts (which is not difficult at all)
 - The total cost I managed for all of the custom PCBs (5 Input PCBs, 2 PCBA Mainboards, 3 Blank Mainboard PCBs) was $54.38 (with some coupons).
 - Here is a picture of my JLC cart if you need a reference: